How drinking more water may help you lose weight

 Does drinking water help decrease appetite?

 Drinking water before consuming a meal may help you feel full and eat less.
-One small study found that individuals who drank two glasses of water right before dining ate 22 percent less than those who didn’t drink any prior to eating.
+One small study of adults with obesity found that those who drank about two cups of water before dining for 12 weeks lost nearly three pounds more than those who didn’t have water before eating.

-While water may not knock out every craving or hunger pang, it’s not a bad idea to sip a glass first if you find yourself hungry between meals.
-At the very least, proper hydration can promote feelings of satiety, since fluid helps food move through your GI tract during the digestion and absorption process, and helps send the “I’m done” signal to your brain, says Dr. Jampolis.
+At the very least, proper hydration can promote feelings of satiety, since fluid helps food move through your GI tract during the digestion and absorption process, and helps send the “I’m done” signal to your brain, says Jampolis.

 Does drinking water boost metabolism?